-The Time Series Filler tool takes a data stream of time series data and fills in any gaps in the series.
+Use Time Series Filler to take a data stream of time series data and fill in any gaps in the series.

 This tool is used primarily as a preparation step for using downstream time series-related tools and macros.
-Some time series tools produce unexpected results or errors if the data stream contains gaps in the time series, e.g. you have a series of data that is supposed to contain measurements every 5 minutes, but you don’t actually have measurements covering every 5 minutes.
+Some time-series tools produce unexpected results or errors if the data stream contains gaps in the time series, for example, you have a series of data that is supposed to contain measurements every 5 minutes, but you don’t actually have measurements covering every 5 minutes.
 Use this macro whenever you suspect your data stream may have gaps in it.

 This tool uses the R tool.
 Go to Options > Download Predictive Tools and sign in to the Alteryx Downloads and Licenses portal to install R and the packages used by the R Tool.
 See Download and Use Predictive Tools.

 The TS Filler tool requires a Designer data stream that has a column containing date or date-time values.

 Configure the Tool

 Use the Configuration tab to set the controls for how the time series is filled.

 - Select Date or DateTime column: Choose the date or date-time column that indicates when the data row was collected.

 - Interval: Select the interval by which the time series is measured.
 Options include Minute, Hour, Day, Week, Month, and Year.

 - Increment: Select the increment by which each unique time series period should be separated.
 You can set the increment to any integer from 1 to 100.